snehshah0629/BeeSnap/README.md

-# BeeSnap-ML
+# BeeSnap

 This is the repository for the Machine Learning sub-team of the BeeSnap V.I.P.
 (Vertically Integrated Project) at Georgia Institute of Technology.
-This project consists of two main components.
+This project consists of two main components: a bee-flower classification model and a bee tracking module.

-## Bee Flower Classification Model
+## Bee-Flower Classification Model
 The first component is a CNN model written using Keras and Tensorflow that classifies species of bees and flowers in Georgia.
 This model is able to successfully identify the species of a bee or flower given an image with over 90% accuracy, and will be integrated into a mobile application currently being developed by another sub-team in BeeSnap.
 Being able to identify specific bee and flower species can be used to further understand certain bee-flower interactions and can help researchers and bee hive owners formulate better strategies to grow their hives.

 ## Bee Tracking Module